TempeHS/2025CT_Braj.S_name/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the <ins>GNU GENERAL PUBLIC LICENSE</ins> - see the LICENSE.md file for details

 ## Bibliography